pbertera/OpenShift-pipelines-demo/docs/index.md

-# Deployment of a mkdocs website with OpenShift pipelines
+# OpenShift Pipelines Demo

-This is a demo.
+This website is a tutorial about OpenShift Pipelines built with OpenShift Pipelines.

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).